-Connections to Community Living is a Department of Health Services (DHS), Division of Long Term Care initiative to help support choice to live in the community for individuals living in institutional settings.
-The main goal of the Department is making community living a success by integrating long-term services and supports with health care and housing while building on the promise of equality and full participation for all.
+Connections to Community Living is a Department of Health Services (DHS), Division of Medicaid Services initiative to help support choice to live in the community for individuals living in institutional settings.
+The main goal of DHS is making community living a success by integrating long-term services and supports with health care and housing while building on the promise of equality and full participation for all.

 Project goals for this initiative are to:

-Some counties have been identified as areas with large numbers of Medicaid funded nursing home residents (PDF, 46 KB).
-In those areas the Department will assign Community Living Specialists (CLS) to assist the Aging and Disability Resource Centers (ADRC) with outreach and information to nursing home residents and nursing homes staff.
+Some counties have been identified as areas with large numbers of Medicaid-funded nursing home residents (PDF).
+In those areas DHS will assign Community Living Specialists (CLS) to assist the aging and disability resource centers (ADRC) with outreach and information to nursing home residents and nursing homes staff.